squallm3/jokeGenerator/plan.md

 ## Features

-An app that randomly puts messages to the user.
+An app that randomly puts messages to the user.git